SorayaEzazipour/SorayaEzazipour.github.io/index.md

   - Ms in Applied Mathematics, Tarbiat Modares University, 2009
   - BSc in Applied Mathematics, Yazd University, 2006.

+### Projects and Publications:
+- Recurrent neural networks and their application in solving mathematical programming problems with equilibrium constraints.

+Description: Work done for my PhD dissertation in applied mathematics.
+You can download it summery here : []

 ### Social:
 ---